greathafiz/greathafiz/README.md

 Below are 6 of my project repos that showcase my skills and interests.
 One of them is a hackathon project (MedAssist).
 It's an application that helps chronic patients improve their medication adherence and I was responsible for creating the application's API.

+I’m looking to work on products with real-world impacts or collaborate on open-source projects.

-I'm active on LinkedIn and Twitter so if you have any questions or would like to speak with me on anything web development.
-Kindly reach out using any of the social links.
+I'm active on LinkedIn and Twitter so you can reach out using any of the social links below.

 *   🌍  I'm based in Nigeria
 *   🖥️  See my portfolio at [Abdul-Hafiz](http://abdulhafiz.vercel.app)